 Traditionally, mid-February is a time when Ayurveda recommends taking actions to avoid spring allergies, colds and flus.
-This year, the advice couldn’t be more timely.
-With the current outbreak of the Coronavirus, everyone is looking for tips for boosting immunity and staying healthy.
+Here are some helpful tips for boosting immunity and staying healthy.

 According to Ayurveda our bodies are more susceptible to health problems when the seasons are changing.
 This is because our body functions differently in each season.
 For example, our digestive capability can fluctuate dramatically during the change from hot to cold or cold to hot.
 Poor digestion can lead to a build up of toxins (or ama) in the body.

 What is Ama

 When our digestive process is working properly it means our food is fully digested and the end result is a clear extraction that supplies our organs and tissues with high quality nutrition.
 Our body is getting the fuel it needs.
 But if our metabolism is weak and food is not fully digested, the result is an unrefined substance that can clog our arteries and tissues.
 Ayurveda refers to this as ama and considers it a toxin.
 When ama accumulates in the body it blocks normal functioning, and can compromise our immune system.

 If you have high cholesterol, a coated tongue in the morning, joint pain, constipation, dull skin and eyes, gas, or excess mucus, you are displaying physical symptoms of ama.
 You may also feel the build up of ama as fatigue, dullness and/or irritability.